fprisse/fprisse.github.io/index.md

 permalink: /
 ---

-Florent is a senior expert in data-driven optimisation for asset intensive industries: Industry X.0 & IoT.
+Florent is an expert at data-driven optimisation for asset intensive industries: Industry X.0 & IoT.
 Hands-on supervision of the improvement process from advanced analytics and innovation to implementation and performance management.
 Brings simplicity and transparency.
 Florent is a vigilant defender of inclusiveness and diversity: “Stuff that adds up” for the benefit of client, employer and society at large.

 ### EXPERIENCE